UNCLASSIFIED (U)

 5 FAM 873.1 DMZ Registration

 iMATRIX registration is required for each DMZ enclave (network segment) that will house a Department system. iMATRIX registration is required for systems and applications hosted within a DMZ enclave.
 An annual renewal of the registration by the system owner is required as part of the iMATRIX process (see 5 FAM 611).
-An annual Owner Accountability Form from the system owner to IRM/IA that certifies operation in accordance with established procedures is also required.
+An annual Owner Accountability Form from the system owner to DT/IA that certifies operation in accordance with established procedures is also required.

 5 FAM 873.2 DMZ Assessment and Authorization

 DMZs, systems residing within DMZs, and systems connecting to the DMZ must be authorized in accordance with the provisions of 5 FAM 1060, Information Assurance Management.
-IRM is authorized to disable systems that are deemed non-compliant or pose potential threats and have vulnerabilities that could impact the Departments information system's data and networks.
+DT is authorized to disable systems that are deemed non-compliant or pose potential threats and have vulnerabilities that could impact the Departments information system's data and networks.
 Applicable Department security configuration standards must be applied and maintained by the system owners.
-For more information about security configuration standards, see the DS/CTS and IRM/IA OpenNet websites.
+For more information about security configuration standards, see the DS/CTS and DT/IA OpenNet websites.

 5 FAM 873.3 DMZ Hardware and Software